Using an 8K TV as a monitor

 2.2.2 Checkerboard effect

 This does not affect most text rendering, but I have noticed this effect when editing photos.
-It’s kind of annoying but still rather subtle.

 2.3 Random software issues